Tsmith5151/data-science-handbook/docs/_sources/book/ml-engineering/kubernetes.md.txt

   - Can see status of pods

 ### Kubeflow
-- Curated set of tools for running ML workflows
+- Kubeflow is the Machine Learning toolkit for Kubernetes
+- **Components**: Notebooks, pipelines, training, and serving
-- Makes ML use-cases portable and scalable
+- Kubeflow helps makes ML use-cases portable and scalable
 - Easily deploy workflows to Kubernetes
 - Train models, Tensorboard, serve model, build pipelines

+**Pipelines**
+- An engine for scheduling multi-step ML workflows
+- SDK to defining and building pipeline components
-- Login to Jupyter Hub
+- UI to visualize and track experiments/jobs/runs.

 ![image](../assets/kubeflow.png)